Johannes Matthias Sperger

 Johannes Matthias Sperger, also often Johann, (Czech: Jan Matyáš Sperger; 23 March 1750 – 13 May 1812) was an Austrian double bassist and composer.

-Sperger was born in Feldsberg, and trained from 1767 in Vienna as a contrabassist and composer.
+Sperger was born in Feldsberg, Lower Austria, now Valtice, Czech Republic, and trained from 1767 in Vienna as a contrabassist and composer.
 He worked from 1777 in the Hofkapelle of the Archbishop of Pressburg.
-From 1778 he was also a member in the Wiener Tonkünstlersozietät, participating in its concerts several times playing his own works and as soloist.
-From 1783 to 1786, Sperger was a member of the Hofkapelle of count Ludwig von Erdödy in Kohfidisch.
+From 1778 he was also a member in the Wiener Tonkünstler-Sozietät, participating in its concerts several times playing his own works and as soloist.
+From 1783 to 1786, Sperger was a member of the Hofkapelle of count Ludwig von Erdődy in Kohfidisch.
 From 1789 he was employed as first contrabassist of the Mecklenburg Schwerin Hofkapelle in Ludwigslust.
 He was a prolific composer, writing at least forty-four symphonies, numerous instrumental concertos, including eighteen for contrabass.
 He also wrote sonatas, rondos and dances, cantatas, choral works, and airs.
 He died in Ludwigslust in 1812 aged 62.

+Double bassist and musicologist Darija Andelic-Andzakovic announced in 2025 that her examination of the manuscript of one of the concerts attributed to Sperger, the Double Bass Concerto in E-flat major, was in fact by Ignaz Pleyel.
+It may have been performed in Pressburg when it was composed, but has not been played since.
+Its modern premiere was played by double bassist Robert Nairn and the Australian Brandenburg Orchestra in 2026.